AmrGanz/Containers-stats/README.md

+# pods-info.sh

-# This script will list all of the containers that were "running" on the node and show some info about them:
+**This script will list all of the containers that were "running" on the node and show some info about them:**
 - Container Name
 - Container PID
 - POD Name